fattyageboy/berthcare/design-documentation/design-system/components/cards.md

 ### Information Hierarchy (Designed for Scanning)

-Nurses glance at their schedule while walking between visits.
+caregivers glance at their schedule while walking between visits.
 Information must be scannable in under 2 seconds.

 **Priority 1: Time Window**